Coherent-field QED transitions based on coherent-state boundary conditions: Gupta Bleuler Condition and Coherent Laser EM Fields

 \section{Gupta\textendash Bleuler Condition and Coherent Laser EM Fields}

-We restrict attention to coherent states satisfying the Gupta\textendash Bleuler condition, thereby defining physically admissible coherent laser states.
-In the following discussion the EM field $\hat{A}_{\mathrm{H}}=\hat{A}_{(+)\mathrm{H}}+\hat{A}_{(-)\mathrm{H}}$ (The subscript ``H'' refers objects in the Heisenberg picture) is assumed to satisfy the Gupta\textendash Bleuler condition \citep{Gupta1950,Bleuler1950}.
-Hatted symbols denote operators.
-Suppose that $\hat{A}_{(+)\mathrm{H}}$ and $\hat{A}_{(-)\mathrm{H}}$ are the positive-frequency and negative-frequency components of $\hat{A}_{\mathrm{H}}$.
-The Gupta\textendash Bleuler condition is imposed as
+In the following discussion the EM field $\hat{A}_{\mathrm{H}}=\hat{A}_{(+)\mathrm{H}}+\hat{A}_{(-)\mathrm{H}}$ is assumed to satisfy the Gupta\textendash Bleuler condition \citep{Fradkin-Gitman-Shvartsman1991,Gupta1950,Bleuler1950,Itzykson-Zuber1980}.
+Hatted symbols denote operators and the subscript ``H'' refers to objects in the Heisenberg picture.
+Using the relativistic normalization of field operators in SI units, suppose that